Promoting Safety and Ethics in Biological Research

 OBAO is located on the Twin Cities campus, but supports oversight of applicable research and teaching activities on all campuses (Crookston, Duluth, Morris, and Rochester) as well as at the University's Hormel Institute in Austin, MN.

-OBAO assists, collaborates, and communicates with other groups at the University of Minnesota, including those in the Office of the Vice President for Research (OVPR).
+OBAO assists, collaborates, and communicates with other groups at the University of Minnesota, including those in the Research and Innovation Office (RIO).
 In addition, biosafety at the University of Minnesota is a partnership of the IBC with Health, Safety, and Risk Management (HSRM).

 - Institutional Animal Care and Use Committee (IACUC): Coordinates review of research involving animals.